 Communication.
 Gucci has adapted itself to the digital space, and has a strong digital presence online, especially on social media, like Facebook, Twitter, Instagram etc.

 Collaboration.
 Gucci also collaborates with renowned celebrities and influencers to reach out to their target audience, to better connect with them.
 Some examples include singer Rihanna and actress Blake Lively.
 This has enhanced their brand visibility and this also allows Gucci to become a part of popular culture.

 Online Experience.
 Gucci has transformed the way luxury brands develop experience for their consumers online.
 Just like the one-of-its-kind in-store experience, Gucci’s online store experience is also very unique.
-The brand’s collections are featured on their website and are curated to look like as they would appear on the runway.
+The brand’s collections are featured on its website and are curated to look like as they would appear on the runway.
 The brand has been able to bring life to its online store experience.

 Social Initiatives.
-Gucci launched a “Chime for Change” campaign to work towards women empowerment.
+Gucci launched a “Chime for Change” campaign to work towards female empowerment.
 It was co-founded by Salma Hayek-Pinault, Frida Giannini (both members of the Foundation’s Board of Directors) and Beyoncé Knowles-Carter.
 It works towards access to education and health for women and justice for girls and women around the world.